Norway

 Internal age limits

-Impact date: 1 January 2026 The Ministry is proposing an amendment to the Working Environment Act to remove the possibility of practicing a company-internal age limit of 70 years.
-The background to the proposal is to harmonize the age limit in the state, public and private sectors.
-As justification for the proposal, the Ministry has also pointed out that there are currently a number of challenges associated with the practice of company-internal age limits, including the requirement for consistent practice, which is one of the conditions for agreeing on a company-internal age limit, meaning that employers in some cases have to dismiss employees they want to keep.
+Impact date: 1 January 2026 The Norwegian Parliament has adopted changes to the Working Environment Act to remove the possibility of practicing a company-internal age limit of 70 years.
+The background to the amendment is to harmonize the age limit in the state, public and private sectors.
+As justification for the amendment, the Ministry pointed out that there were a number of challenges associated with the practice of company-internal age limits, including the requirement for consistent practice, which was one of the conditions for agreeing on a company-internal age limit, meaning that employers in some cases had to dismiss employees they wanted to keep.

-Employer implications/action needed The consequence of the proposal is that the statutory scheme with a 72-year age limit will become the norm, which means that many companies will have to change their practices.
+Employer implications/action needed The consequence of the amendment is that the statutory scheme with a 72-year age limit is the norm, which means that many companies will have to change their practices.
 The right to have special age limits based on health and safety is maintained.

 Employer risk N/A

-Impact date: 1 January 2026 The Ministry proposes the following amendments to the Civil Service Act:
+Impact date: 1 January 2026 The Norwegian Parliament has adopted the following amendments to the Civil Service Act:

 Employer implications/action needed If a Government employer is considering hiring to cover a staffing need or if there are available extra shifts etc., it is important to note that part-time employees have a preferential right to an extended position.
 Additionally, the employer should be aware that employees who have been continuously hired by the company for more than three years are entitled to permanent employment with the hirer.